 The stones also served as a model for the magical Craigh na Dun stone circle in Outlander, and the means by which the main character travels back through time.

-Callanish Stones Astronomy
+Astronomy and the Callanish Stones

-Working off the efforts of early 20th Century academic Alexander Thom, a group of researchers concluded that the Standing Stones were a kind of prehistoric observatory.
+Working off the efforts of early 20th-century academic Alexander Thom, a group of researchers concluded that the Standing Stones were a kind of prehistoric observatory.

-Archaeologist Gail Higginbottom told the BBC that “We discovered… that the Sun and the Moon were placed in very specific patterns in this landscape.
-These patterns were repeated across all these monuments.”
+We discovered… that the Sun and the Moon were placed in very specific patterns in this landscape.
+These patterns were repeated across all these monuments.

 In fact, if you visit at just the right time (every 18.61 years!) you will see the moon rising above a symbolic point in the Old Woman of the Moors (said to represent a sleeping woman) before passing perfectly between the stones some hours later.